 was the use of Papyrus by James Cameron in his blockbuster Avatar, probably the second most hated font after Comic sans and most discussed type crime on the Internet after Ikea switching to Verdana.
-When I went to see the film I must admit when the subtitles came up
+When I went to see the film I must admit when the subtitles came up the thought 'urgh papyrus really?!' popped into my head but then it faded away into thoughts filled with 3D blue people and floating mountains.

 To be honest I can see why it was used, I know it gives me (cheesy) feelings of ancient Egypt, maybe its the name Papyrus?
 So it invokes an image of mystical worlds, which is Pandora in a nutshell.
 But you would have thought that with $300 million budget you would want to spend some of that an amazing custom designed typeface?
 I know this little issue will only effect a small proportion of the people who watched the film but it is fairly irritating.. haha..
 However I guess it does show the importance of a good typeface, this one has tainted a pretty good film for much of the design community, which can be pretty snobby at times :) I think that's what fascinates me about typography, there is more to it than decorative letters.
 Typography isn't just a way of writing words but contains more subtle elements that fill in the gaps and can inspire a more subconscious response to what the words are saying.
 This made me laugh... http://prttyshttydesign.blogspot.com/2010/01/open-letter-to-james-cameron-from.html